What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 Photo by Anna Dudkova

-1. Whenever you use a product, make sure you have plenty and proper ventilation while inside your home.
+1. Whenever you use a product in your home, have plenty and proper ventilation.
 Also, store any opened household items that contain toxic VOCs in well-vented areas or outside your home.

 2. Always follow the directions and suggested amounts on the manufacturer’s label.